I-20 Request Deadlines

 After you create your NetID, you must wait 48 hours before requesting your UArizona I-20.

-If you are a first-year or transfer admit, secure your spot in the Next Steps Center by paying the Enrollment Fee and registering for orientation.
+If you are a first-year or transfer admit, secure your spot in the Next Steps Center by paying the Enrollment Fee and registering for your Academic Connection date.
 We will not issue your I-20 until completed.

 Submit Your I-20 Request